SRodriguezIITH/City-Traffic-System/README.md

 Key Features:
 Graph Representation: The city’s road network is represented as a directed graph where intersections are nodes and roads are edges.
 Weighted Edges: Each edge in the graph carries information about the road's distance and travel time.
-Route Optimization: The application supports visualizing the shortest or most efficient routes based on input data.
+Route Optimization: The application supports visualizing the shortest or most efficient routes based on input data and modified Dijkstra considering both distance and time as a pair for traffic conditions.
 Visualization: The city’s road network is visualized with clear node labels, edge weights, and the highlighted route.
 File Structure
 bash